 1. Structure your content with a clear roadmap

-• Develop a comprehensive outline
+- Develop a comprehensive outline

 Begin by crafting a detailed outline that includes an introduction, main points, and a conclusion.
 The introduction should capture the audience’s attention and set the stage for your topic.
-Organise the main points in chronological order or using a problem-solution framework.
+Organize the main points in chronological order or using a problem-solution framework.
 Wrap up your speech with a conclusion summarising the main points and offering a call-to-action or thought-provoking idea.

-• Use signposts and transitions
+- Use signposts and transitions

 Incorporate signposts and transitions to guide your audience through your presentation, ensuring a smooth flow of ideas.
 Signposts are verbal or visual cues highlighting essential points or indicating a topic shift.
 Transitions are words, phrases, or sentences that connect one idea to the next, maintaining clarity and coherence throughout your speech.

-• Balance information and delivery
+- Balance information and delivery

 When structuring your content, be mindful of the amount of information you present.
 Overloading your speech with data can make it difficult for your audience to follow.
 Strive for a balance between content and delivery.
-Use clear language and concise explanations to ensure clear comprehension.
+Use precise language and concise explanations to ensure clear comprehension.

 2. Leverage the power of metaphors and analogies